Priestly Formation

 Origin: Santo Domingo, Dominican Republic

-Year of Study: I Itinerancy
+Year of Study: II Itinerancy (New Mexico)

 Local Parish: Saint Joseph's Parish, Lynn